Beta testing starts in August 2026

 What lexical information do L2 learners select in a CALL dictionary and how does it affect word retention?

-Learning words in a natural context (within sentences) with access to additional information, such as translations, enables deeper semantic encoding and leads to significantly better retention than decontextualized word pairs.
+Learning words in natural sentence contexts—with translations at hand—creates deeper semantic encoding and significantly better retention than word pairs without context.

 Laufer & Hill